 Core identification of communication cables

-Identification inside a quad
+Identification inside a star quad

 As the name suggests, a quad consists of four wires that together form two communication circuits.